-What’s Really Going on When You Don’t Quite Feel ‘Good Enough’ – Part One
+What’s Really Going On – Part One

 Do you ever ask yourself “Am I good enough”?
 Many of us become masters of creating negative stories that we play on repeat in our heads.
 The kick in the teeth is we don’t even realise they’re negative, such is their impact on our psyche.
 I saw an Instagram meme just the other day that suggested these stories are akin to conspiracy theories.
 That is to say, there may be little or no evidence to prove them one way or the other, and yet they can feel very real and compelling.
 It made me smile at first then suddenly I recalled how horrible it is when you tumble headlong down that awful rabbit hole of self-doubt.
 I hated the feeling of not being good enough.
 It literally made me feel sick.

 Stronger Not Easier

 This has been a huge personal struggle for me.
 It’s something I’ve worked on over the years and, I’m happy to say, my experience of it has changed as a result.
 Of course, it still resurfaces from time to time.
 I’d love to say it gets easier.
 Truth is it’s more a case of getting better at dealing with it and learning to spot the signals earlier so I can shut it down real quick.
 On one hand, I focus on being grateful for everything that I am and have right now.
 On the other (like all life-long learners) I am on this quest to do more, be more, achieve more.
 I don’t want to ever stop learning and growing.